maincode-org/eslint-rule-dev-toolkit/README.md

 - [X] Multi-file tests
 - [X] Improve/Refactor nodeComponentTrace algorithm (returns the parent multiple times)
 - [X] Handle function calls on classes (strings, arrays etc.)
+- [ ] Implement support for reassignments in global scope
+- [ ] Implement correct functionality for file I/O
+  - [ ] Trace through files by looking at import from source file
   - [ ] Add filename to nodes in nodeComponentTrace
+  - [ ] Use the parser provided in the context

 Down prioritized:
 - [ ] Improve/Refactor the Identifier handler